mykeels/Mykeels.CSharpRepl/README.md

 - `applicationName`: Name of your application
 - `logSuccess`: Callback for handling successful evaluations
 - `logError`: Callback for handling evaluation errors
+- `commands`: Array of commands to execute before starting the REPL

 ## Examples